Venice for Visitors logo

 • The "access fee" or daytripper tax applies only to visits between 8:30 and 4:00 p.m. on the designated days, so you'll be exempt if you're just coming into the city center for dinner or evening entertainment.

-• Even if you're staying at a hotel or private accommodation within the municipality of Venice, you'll need to request an exemption from the access fee on designated peak days.
-The good news is that the municipality includes Mestre and Marghera on the Italian mainland, so you'll be tax-exempt if (like many budget-minded visitors) you stay at a Mestre or Marghera hotel.
+• Even if you're staying at a hotel or private accommodation within the municipality of Venice, you'll need to register and claim an exemption from the access fee on designated peak days.
+The good news is that the municipality includes Mestre and Marghera on the Italian mainland, so you won't have to pay the fee if (like many budget-minded visitors) you stay at a Mestre or Marghera hotel.

 • If your request for an exemption is approved, you'll receive a QR code that must be shown during spot checks by inspectors.
 Fines for non-compliance are steep.